Skip to content

 ldscld = 1

-# Check we
+# Check weight_x

-if we is not None:
+if weight_x is not None:

-if isinstance(we, (float, int)):
+if isinstance(weight_x, (float, int)):

 ldwe = 1